-The deadline for 6 months expires on the same day as the date of the payment of the annual fee (R618-3 CPI).
+The deadline for 6 months expires on the day having the same date as the date of expiry of the annual fee (R618-3 CPI).

-When we talk about the end of the term, we are talking about the real deadline, and not the deadline, which may be extended by INPI Examination Guidelines, II-A 2 (finally, #8230, this seems to be the practice of the Office & #8230;).
+When we talk about the deadline, we are talking about the actual deadline, and not the deadline that may be extended by the INPI Examination Guidelines, II-A 2 (well… it seems to be the practice of the office…).

-In contrast to Europe, nothing indicates that the deadline is at the end of the month (ultimo-ultimo): therefore, if the deadline was 28 February, the grace period will expire a priori on 28 August at #8230; Finally a priori & #8230;
+Unlike in Europe, nothing indicates that the deadline is at the end of the month (ultimo-ultimo): therefore, if the deadline was February 28, the grace period will expire a priori on August 28 ...
+Finally a priori …

 Payment is made at the rate in effect on the day of payment (unless a warning indicating another rate has been sent to the applicant) (R613-47 CPI).